 When you invest in termite protection, you decide how much you're going to allow termites to cost you.
 You never have to find out that termites have destroyed your home and you never have to take money out of your hard-earned savings to pay for thousands of dollars of unexpected property damage.

-If you live in Illinois, Indiana, or Kentucky, let the termite experts at Action Pest Control guide you in this important matter.
+If you live in Illinois, Indiana, or Kentucky, let the termite experts at Action Pest Control guide you in this matter.
 We'll help you figure out which option will work best for your specific needs.
 If your home qualifies, you may be eligible to get our lifetime warranty.
 Ask your representative for details when you reach out to us!

 Schedule Your Free Inspection